fabriziosestito/evalex/README.md

 ## Rustler precompiled

-EvalEx uses [RustlerPrecompiled](https://github.com/philss/rustler_precompiled) and ships with the following precompiled architectures:
+By default, **you don't need the Rust toolchain installed** because the lib will try to download a precompiled NIF file.

-so there is no need to install the Rust toolchain to use it in your project as a dependency In case
+In case you want to force compilation set the `EVALEX_FORCE_BUILD` environment variable to `true` or `1`.

 ## License